-|Apart from work, I enjoy outdoor activities, mountain climbing, travelling and some indoor activities, making models and watching movies.|
+|Apart from work, I enjoy outdoor activities, mountain climbing and travelling and indoor activities, making models and watching movies.|